acelaya/doctrine-enum-type/README.md

 }
 ```

-Then remember to register the enums with your own class.
+Then remember to register the enums with your own type class.

 ```php
 <?php